pact-foundation/pact-workshop-js/README.md

            * Actual array is too long and should not contain a Hash at $[1]
            * Actual array is too long and should not contain a Hash at $[2]

+1) Verifying a pact between FrontendWebsite and ProductService Given no products exist - get all products 1.1) has a matching body
+           $ -> Expected an empty List but received [{"id":"09","name":"Gem Visa","type":"CREDIT_CARD","version":"v1"},{"id":"10","name":"28 Degrees","type":"CREDIT_CARD","version":"v1"},{"id":"11","name":"MyFlexiPay","type":"PERSONAL_LOAN","version":"v2"}]
-      2) Verifying a pact between FrontendWebsite and ProductService Given product with ID 11 does not exist get product with ID 11 with GET /product/11 returns a response which has status code 404
+2) Verifying a pact between FrontendWebsite and ProductService Given product with ID 11 does not exist - get product with ID 11
-         Failure/Error: expect(response_status).to eql expected_response_status

-           expected: 404
-                got: 200

-           (compared using eql?)
+    2.1) has status code 404
+           expected 404 but was 200

-    4 interactions, 2 failures
+There were 2 pact failures

-    Failed interactions:

-    * Get all products given no products exist

-    * Get product with id 11 given product with ID 11 does not exist

-      at ChildProcess.<anonymous> (node_modules/@pact-foundation/pact-node/src/verifier.ts:194:58)

-Test Suites: 1 failed, 1 total
-Tests:       1 failed, 1 total
-Snapshots:   0 total
-Time:        2.044s
-Ran all test suites.
-[2020-01-14T11:11:52.052Z]  WARN: pact-node@10.2.2/3894: Pact exited with code 1.
-npm ERR!
-Test failed.
-See above for more details.
 ```

 We expected this failure, because the product we are requesing does in fact exist!
 What we want to test for, is what happens if there is a different *state* on the Provider.
 This is what is referred to as "Provider states", and how Pact gets around test ordering and related issues.